 She started college at E.W.
 Scripps School of Journalism in Athens.
 Her summers were spent in one internship after another.
-In 2005 she did her first stint at WKRC in her hometown.
-In the spring of 2006 she did three months with the Universidad Pública de Navara.
-She got the first real taste of the biz from the ground up.
-The following summer she set her sights a little higher and got an internship with Geraldo at Fox News Channel.
+In 2005 she did her first stent at WKRC her hometown.
+In the spring of 2006 she did three months studying Spanish at the Universidad de Pamplona.
+She got her first real taste of the biz from the ground up.
+The following summer she set her sites a little higher and got an internship with Geraldo at Fox News Channel.
 The following summer it was CNN in the DC Bureau.
-She also helped in the investigation of a Louisiana senator's escort service scandal.
-I don't think you can ask for a more diverse seasoning of this business.
+She helped in the investigation of a Louisiana senator's escort service scandal.
+Little did she know she'd be working in Louisiana.
+I don't think you can ask for a more diverse seasoning in this business.

 After graduating summa cum laude, she got her first gig at KTAL-TV.
-As a reporter at NBC 6 news, she covered hurricanes, the film industry, Shreveport-General Motors, city scandals, drug busts and sting operations and the world of casinos and gambling.
-Since then she has been hired at WVEC-TV and has made her way to the eastern coast to continue to turn around the clock stories in addition to her new special education pieces.
+As a reporter at NBC 6 news, she’s covered hurricanes, the film industry, Shreveport-General Motors, city scandals, drug busts and sting operations and the world of casinos and gambling.
+And through all of the stories she’s covered, it’s the people that get close to her heart.

 Be it on the desk, in the field, or among her peers, you’ll not find a better journalist.
 Take a look at her work and give us a call.
 She’s ready for all the new challenges that await her in her next assignment.